Amrithasuresh/Introduction-to-biohpc/_episodes/01-about-biohpc.md

 title: "About BioHPC @ UT Southwestern"
 teaching: 20
 exercises: 0
+questions:
 objectives:
 - "BioHPC membership"
 - "Our services"
 - "BioHPC Business Model"
+keypoints:
+- "When you initialize a Git repository in a directory, Git starts tracking the changes you make inside that directory."
+- "This tracking creates a history of the way the files have changed over time."
+- "Git uses a two-step process to record changes to your files.
+Changes to files must first be added to the staging area, then committed to the Git repository."
 ---

 ### Overview